pushpendra-sharma/neu-kart/README.md

 ## Features

 - Homepage
+- search for products using debouncing
+- product details page
 - Product Listing Page with various filters & sortBy Price
 - Cart: Add/remove products to cart or add to wishlist
 - Wishlist: Add to wishlist, remove from wishlist, add to cart from wishlist